dengking/programming-language/docs/C-family-language/C++/Language-reference/Basic-concept/Organization/Name-lookup/Dependent-name-lookup/index.md

 | *Dependent*     | names that depend on the template parameters but aren't declared within the template. |         |
 | *Non-dependent* | names that don't depend on the template parameters, plus the name of the template itself and names declared within it. |         |

 When the compiler tries to resolve some name in the code, it first decides whether the name is **dependent** or not, and the resolution process stems from this distinction（解析过程就是根据这种区别进行的）.
-While **non-dependent names** are resolved "normally" - when the template is defined, the resolution for **dependent names** happens at the point of the template's *instantiation*.
+While **non-dependent names** are resolved "normally" - when the template is defined, the resolution for **dependent names** happens at the point of the **template's *instantiation***.
 This is what ensures that a specialization can be noticed correctly in the example above.

 > NOTE: 关于template instantiation，参见`C++\Language-reference\Template\Implementation\index.md`

 Now, back to our original problem.
 Why doesn't the compiler look `f` up in the base class?
 First, notice that in the call to `f()` in the first code snippet, `f` is a **non-dependent name**.
 So it must be resolved at the point of the **template's definition**.
 At that point, the compiler still doesn't know what `Base<T>::f` is, because it can be **specialized** later.
 So it doesn't look names up in the base class, but only in the enclosing scope.
 Since there's no `f` in the enclosing scope, the compiler complains.

+> TODO:"At that point, the compiler still doesn't know what `Base<T>::f` is, because it can be **specialized** later.
+So it doesn't look names up in the base class, but only in the enclosing scope. " 这段话需要进一步分析。

 On the other hand, when we explicitly make the lookup of `f` dependent by calling it through `this->`, the lookup rule changes.
-Now `f` is resolved at the point of the template's instantiation, where the compiler has full understanding of the base class and can resolve the name correctly.
+Now `f` is resolved at the point of the **template's instantiation**, where the compiler has full understanding of the base class and can resolve the name correctly.

 ### Disambiguating dependent type names